Master's Program in Community Social Psychology

 Thesis and Project Options

 To earn the 36 credits needed for the Master's degree, all matriculated students in Community Social Psychology have the option, in consultation with and with the consent of a faculty advisor, of completing either a Thesis or a Project.
-Both these options represent an integrative piece of significant scholarship.
+Both these options represent an integrative piece of significant independent scholarship.
 The Thesis will be larger in scope, more formal, and more rigorous than the Project, and it must involve a well-developed and systematically conducted research study.
 A brief summary is provided here:

 - Be completed over the course of two semesters (usually consecutive), counting for 6 credits toward the degree

 - Involve a Thesis Committee of three faculty, chaired by a Psychology Faculty member and including at least one other Psychology faculty member.

 - Be written in accordance with University guidelines